renpy/renpy/sphinx/source/transforms.rst

 the last block terminates.

-The blocks within a set should be independent of each other, and manipulate different :doc:`transform-properties`.
+The blocks within a set should be independent of each other, and manipulate different :doc:`transform_properties`.
 When two blocks change the same property, the result is undefined. ::

     show logo base: